bradp/wpWizard/README.md

-WPBuildr
+wpWizard
 =================

+*wpWizard has been renamed!*

-WPBuildr automates the set up a WordPress install complete with theme framework of your choice, a git repository with an empty initial commit (for easy rebasing), plugins of your choice, database creation and creation of wp-config file complete with unique RSA salts.
+wpWizard automates the set up a WordPress install complete with theme framework of your choice, a git repository with an empty initial commit (for easy rebasing), plugins of your choice, database creation and creation of wp-config file complete with unique RSA salts.

 Who it's for
 ============